Impatient On The Way

 “Whether it was two days or a month, or even a longer time, that the cloud continued over the tabernacle, abiding there, the people of Israel remained in camp and did not set out, but when it lifted they set out.”
 Numbers 9:22

 How nice to have such clear direction.
 They of course, still could have ignored it, but it was obvious direction!
-Sometimes the direction of the Lord doesn’t seem so obvious, Or is it that in the lack of direction, we are looking for a sign to affirm our own desires, when actually no direction means stay where you are and walk through it with him?
+Sometimes the direction of the Lord doesn’t seem so obvious, or is it that in the lack of direction, we are looking for a sign to affirm our own desires?
+Could it be that no direction means stay where you are and walk through it with Him?

-A close, intimate relationship with God, is the sole purpose of our creation.
-It is what God wants and why he created us.
+A close, intimate relationship with God is what God wants and why He created us.
 Sure, our sin ruined the perfect plan, but it didn’t stop THE plan.
-It didn’t stop the opportunity to have that relationship with him.
+It didn’t stop the opportunity to have that relationship with Him.
 He made a way through Jesus.

 Worship.
 Pray.
 Read.
 Repeat.